 Although more people are choosing Ayurveda as their first choice lately, usually many patients come to us with huge medical files and almost everything tried out without any success.
 Giving reassurance and asking the patients to keep faith throughout the treatment is important.
 I understand my need to be empathetic toward my patients, considering their already invested time, money, and efforts in various treatments.
 When I explain the way Ayurveda will work and guide them on their diet and lifestyle changes, of course, they do follow them with immense trust.

 Any challenge that you face as a practitioner?

 Yes, like any other profession, we do have to face many challenges too.
 Fake practitioners, quacks, and over-the-counter sell of the Ayurvedic drugs make the situation worse for Genuine Ayurveda Doctors.
-The drug abuse and the complications due to it affect the image of the Ayurvedic Doctors in general.
-I have tackled the issue of availability and supply of standard herbal preparations somehow as i always choose from a reliable group of Vaidyas who run their own small and large-scale manufacturing units.
+Drug abuse and the complications due to it affect the image of Ayurvedic Doctors in general.
+I have tackled the issue of availability and supply of standard herbal preparations somehow as I always choose from a reliable group of Vaidyas who run their own small and large-scale manufacturing units.